mit-ll-ai-technology/maite/docs/source/explanation/type_hints_for_API_design.md

 Accordingly, there can be advantages to having a development team standardize on a single type checker when it comes to scanning their internal code base.
 That being said, it is preferable to design one's publicly-facing API to be compatible with both mypy and pyright, while only standardizing on one for full internal scans.
 This will also help increase the likelihood that, e.g., PyCharm's type checker will also be compatible with the public API (and thus PyCharm users will have a high-quality experience using your library).

-The following are the pros, cons, and other pertinent details of mypy and pyright.
+The following are some of the pros, cons, and other pertinent details of mypy and pyright.

-##### mypy
+#### mypy

 **Pros**: mypy is the defacto standard type checker for Python.
 It is well-known, and, among projects that do use a type checker, there is a good chance that they are using mypy.
 It has a plugin system that permits added flexibility, so that projects can achieve some things that are otherwise impossible in Python's typing system.